Why we implemented a BPM system and recommend it to others

 After implementing BPMS, the business process is executed each time according to the commercial offer for a specific partner.

-You only need to enter the required conditions into the builder — and the documents will be generated taking all factors into account without any manager's involvement.
+You only need to enter the required conditions into the designer, and the documents will be generated with all factors taken into account without manager involvement.

 If any conditions change, you only need to adjust the value of the relevant parameter once.